utec-cs2901-2019-2/easy-exam-grupo-iii/docs/user-stories.md

 5. Propose-question page
     + Indicate attributes/metadata: keywords

 ## Textual form

 ### Teacher's stories

-[Epic] As a Teacher I can create an exam.
+[Epic] As a Teacher, I can create an exam.
-- As a Teacher I can specify what title, date, keywords correspond to such exam.
+- As a Teacher, I can specify what title, date and keywords correspond to such exam.
+- As a Teacher, I can add new questions to fill an exam.
+- As a Teacher, I can accept a suggested question.

+[Epic] As a Teacher, I can login to the EasyExam Application.
+- As a Teacher, I can request the system administrator to be registered if my account hasn't been created.

+### Administrator's stories

+### Student's stories